 Looking after your lawn in winter

 Winter is the season when the garden is most comfortably admired from inside a snug, warm house!
 And fortunately winter is the time when you can ease off your lawn care and just keep an eye on things.
-Whatever the weather brings, there’s not a lot you can do about it.
+Whatever the weather brings, there’s not a lot you can do about it when it comes to Winter lawn care.
 But there are still a few jobs which will help your lawn to survive the coldest part of the year and be ready for its exuberant springtime launch.Turf field in winter

 Yes, your lawn will need some mowing, but far less than in the summer.
 You can probably get by with as little as one cut a month, and it won’t be a big cut either (remembering to stick to the golden rule – never cut more than one third).
 But if you don’t cut at all in the winter, you face a tough start to your springtime mowing.
 Just be sure that your blades are really sharp to avoid tearing and stressing the grass leaves.

 Is winter a good time to aerate my lawn?

 Winter is a really good time for aerating the lawn!
 The process (digging narrow channels into the earth to get air into the compacted soil) can be messy, leaving lots of tiny plugs of soil on the lawn’s surface; but aerating in the winter should avoid the risk of the soil beneath the grass drying out.
 It also helps with drainage.
 Find out more in the book Modern Lawn Care it has a really helpful chapter all about aeration.

 Winter lawn care – Does my lawn need feeding in winter?

 Your lawn needs at least four seasonal feeds a year – and yes, winter is one of them.
 However, be sure to select the right feed; a good winter feed will be low in nitrogen as top growth is not important, but higher in potassium and phosphate to give valuable support to the root systems and boost disease resistance.
 Our Rejuvenator Autumn/Winter Feed is ideal.